workhere/drf-spreadsheets/README.md

 # Django REST Spreadsheets renderer

-This project pulls work from [drf-renderer-xlsx](https://github.com/wharton/drf-renderer-xlsx) and [django-rest-framework-csv](https://github.com/mjumbewu/django-rest-framework-csv) aiming to combine these renders into a single package while fixing some of their individual quirks.
+This project pulls work from [drf-renderer-xlsx](https://github.com/wharton/drf-renderer-xlsx) and [django-rest-framework-csv](https://github.com/mjumbewu/django-rest-framework-csv) aiming to combine these renderers into a single package while fixing some of their individual quirks.

 ## Differences
 An important use case for file export in a RESTful API is to allow the user to manipulate data using their own tools.